October 9, 2013 | Kelley Drye Client Advisory

 - Written consent is not required for prerecorded message calls placed for political purposes, for the purpose of delivering a health care message covered by the HIPAA privacy rule, or for other such non-commercial purposes, and those placed by non-profit organizations.

 - Non-telemarketing calls – calls placed for informational purposes such as to notify customers of flight delays, prescription availability, package delivery, etc. – will not require written consent.
 Instead, such calls, if placed to a wireless number, will only need oral consent, and, if placed to a residential wireline number will not require any consent.

-Kelley Drye's Telecommunications and Advertising and Marketing practices are familiar with all aspects of the telemarketing and TCPA rules.
+Kelley Drye's Communications and Advertising and Marketing practices are familiar with all aspects of the telemarketing and TCPA rules.
 If you have any questions about the rules or need guidance in ensuring compliance, please contact us.